This one week in Colombia itinerary will cover three main cities in the country – Bogota, Medellin, and Cartagena.

 A two hour drive from Medellin lay the towns of El Penol and Guatape.
 In the middle of the two is a massive rock formation called La Piedra de Penol that will give you one of the best views in Colombia.

-To learn more I put together a Day Trip to Guatape and El Penol Guide that can get you ready for the trip
+Learn More: I put together a Day Trip to Guatape and El Penol overview that can get you ready for the trip

 Day 5 – Medellin / Parque Arvi & Flight to Cartagena

 On the morning of your last day in Medellin you will get head up the cable car system of Medellin and into Parque Arvi.

 Cable Cars & Parque Arvi

 In order to get to Parque Arvi you will head to the Acevedo station.
 This is where the base of the first of two cable cars is located, which will take you all the way up above the city to the Santa Domingo station.